krasimir/actml/README.md

 speak(<Foo name='programmer'/>); // Hello dear programmer!
 ```

 *You **must** add the `@jsx` comment at the top of your files.
-And you **must** import `dialect` function.
+And you **must** import `D` function.
 Otherwise Dactory will not work.*

 ## How it works

 The code that we write follows the [JSX syntax](https://facebook.github.io/jsx/).
 You don't have to learn anything new.
 If you ever worked with React you already know how to write code that Dactory understands.
-Grab the library by running `npm install dactory` or `yarn install dactory` and you are ready to go.
-Dactory assumes that you already have setup that transpiles JSX.
+Grab the library by running `npm install dactory` or `yarn install dactory` and run your usual React setup.
+As long as there's Babel involved everything will be transpiled correctly.

 ### Core API

-The core API of Dactory is just two functions. `dialect` is the first one and it is not used directly.
-Every tag that we write gets transpiled to `dialect()` calls similarly to `React.createElement`.
+The core API of Dactory is just two functions. `D` is the first one and you'll probably never use it directly.
+Every tag that we write gets transpiled to `D()` calls similarly to `React.createElement`.
 The more interesting one is `speak`.
 It accepts a markup-like code which we will define as **dialect**.
 The dialect describes in a declarative fashion what our program does.

 ### Order of execution